darrencauthon/interchangeable/README.md

   end
 end
 ```

+The registry is structured as a hierarchy that can be based on namespaces (eg: modules, nested classes, etc).

 An instance of the `Something` class is added to the registry.
 Any object in the namespace `SomeNamespace` (i.e.: in a module named `SomeNamespace` or nested within an outer class named `SomeNamespace`) with a setting named `some_setting` can receive the `Something` instance when the object is configured.